How to define dark/light mode images in GitHub Markdown

 While this approach seems smart, it comes with drawbacks.
 Appending

 #gh-dark-mode-only to an image URL works perfectly fine on github.com.
-That's not the only location many Readmes are rendered on, though. npm renders repo Readmes, blogs render repo Readmes, for any site but GitHub two images will be rendered using this new approach.
+That's not the only location many Readmes are rendered on, though. npm renders repo Readmes.
+Blogs render repo Readmes.
+GitHub Markdown can go anywhere!

 Thinking of npm, I'm sure they will adopt this syntax quickly (it's all Microsoft, right?), but it's probably too early to adopt this feature right now.
 And if you do, you better be sure that the Readme isn't rendered anywhere else because I don't see Markdown renderers implementing this soon...